GuosXin/react-sync-state-hook/README.md

         console.log(state.current)   // 1
         console.log(memo.state)      // 100
         console.log(memo.current)    // 101
-        // When debugging, try not to print state directly, it is easy to interfere }, [])
+        // When debugging, try not to print state directly, it is easy to be disturbed }, [])

     return (